Cranial Osteopathy for TMJ?

 1 – Derangement of the condyle-disc complex

-Derangement of the condyle disc complex can occur due to the breakdown of the rotational function of the disc resulting in the lengthening of the ligaments following trauma.
-Disc displacements can occur due to the change of function of the lateral pterygoid muscle.
+Derangement of the condyle disc can occur due to the breakdown of the rotational function of the disc relative to the condyle.
+For example disc displacements can occur due to the change of function of the lateral pterygoid muscle after a trauma.
 This can lead to clicking when opening or closing your mouth.
 Disc displacements can also lead to disc dislocations.

 2 – Structural incompatibility with articular surfaces

 Changes in the smooth sliding surfaces can cause alterations resulting in friction and affecting joint function.
 Structural incompatibility classifies as a deviation in form, adhesions, subluxation, and spontaneous dislocation (Mani & Dua 2021).
-History of dental work or orthodontics.
-Nutrition deficiencies such as vitamin D or magnesium deficiency or low consumption of calcium.
-Past history of head trauma like suffering from a broken nose as a child could be a contributing factors.
+History of dental work or orthodontics, nutrition deficiencies such as vitamin D or magnesium deficiency or low consumption of calcium.
+Past history of head trauma like suffering from a broken nose as a child could be contributing factors.

 3 – Inflammatory disorders of the TMJ

-Inflammatory conditions within the joint after often caused by direct trauma such as jaw or head injuries whether it is a fall or sports injury or road traffic accident with whiplash.
+Inflammatory conditions within the joint could be caused by direct trauma such as jaw or head injuries whether it is a fall or sports injury or a traffic accident with whiplash.

 Excessive psychological stress or anxiety has been linked with teeth grinding (bruxism) or clenching.